-We are a working group that was established on the platform of the Czech Psychedelic Society in line with its purpose, which is to create a space for open discussion on psychedelic substances, their benefits and risks.
+We are a working group of the Czech Psychedelic Society and our aim is to create a space for open discussion about psychedelic substances, their benefits and risks.

 We want to provide space for current research findings, sharing views and experience.
 Our long-term goal is to contribute to the availability of psychedelic-assisted psychotherapy for people with life-threatening illness.